tegan-wambold/ER-Performance-Metrics/README.md

 4. How do staffing levels (nurse-to-patient ratios) affect wait times and patient satisfaction?
 5. How does urgency level of cases affect wait times and outcome?
 6. How does case outcome affect patient satisfaction?

+# Key Insights
+1. Patient volumes highest during the afternoon and evening.
+2. Wait time increases exponentially as nurse-to-patient ratio increases.
+3. Patient satisfaction decreases and nurse workload increases.
+4. More urgent cases are seen faster, have lower nurse-to-patient ratios, and report higher patient satisfaction.

 # Summary of Insights
 1. ERs with lower nurse-to-patient ratios maintain shorter wait times and higher patient satisfactions.